 Welcome to El Paso Wreaths

-El Paso Composite Squadron - Civil Air Patrol is proud to host the 2012 Wreaths Across America program at Ft.
+El Paso Composite Squadron - Civil Air Patrol is proud to host the 2013 Wreaths Across America program at Ft.
 Bliss National Cemetery.
-Partnering with us this year is the West Point Society, El Paso Aviation Association, and El Paso Exchange Club.
-Joining us this year is the El Paso Chapter Ninety-Nines .
+Partnering with us this year is the West Point Society, El Paso Aviation Association, El Paso Chapter Ninety-Nines, and joining us this year is Group I Headquarters - CAP and Las Cruces Composite Squadron - CAP.
 It is our honor to be a part of this nationally recognized program, which honors and remembers our veterans from all services.

 This program is made possible by the generous support and rememberance by the families and friends of those interred in over 500 locations worldwide.

 2013 Wreaths Across America Wreath Laying Ceremony at Ft.
 Bliss National Cemetery

 - Gates Open 0700

 - Truck arrives 0730

 - Unloading of truck upon arrival and begin placing wreaths

 - Ceremony 1000